Argent77/A7-TestYourMettle/README.md

 ## Overview

-This mod provides you with a whole new adventure where you can explore new areas, meet exotic races, uncover a devious plan, or simply enjoy battle with an endless stream of monsters.
+This mod provides you with a whole new adventure where you can explore new areas, meet exotic races, uncover a devious plot, or simply enjoy battle with an endless stream of monsters.

 The adventure starts in the Planar Sphere in Athkatla's Slum District, where you may encounter new victims of Lavok's planar travels.
 The result of the encounter will enable you to access a dungeon that has been tailor-made for the intrepid adventurer.